 Looking for the best coffee percolator or mocha pot as they are often called?
-How very discerning and classique of you.
+How very discerning of you.
 While a percolator may be a less fashionable method of making coffee, it is actually very convenient and pretty quick.
 Electric percolators have recently gone out of vogue so for this guide we’re concentrating on stove-top models.
 Just be aware that if you have an induction hob, make sure you get a stove-top percolator that's compatible – many aren't

 Even in this age of Nespresso and other types of the best pod coffee machines, a percolator remains a compact and convenient coffee making device.
 These simple twin-chamber jugs create a head of steam in the bottom chamber that forces water through compacted coffee using science, and there's almost nothing that can go wrong with them.
 For our money, that makes them among the best coffee makers you can buy.